OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_mac/instructions.md

 ```

 1. As before, open your Terminal in the directory where you chose to save the course
    environment.
-You can use `pwd` to find out where you are and `ls` verify that the
+You can use `pwd` to find out where you are and `ls` to verify that the
    file is where you expect it to be.

    ![8_show.png](8_show.png)